gtbjj/gtbjj.github.io/_drafts/rpg/DND5E-Link-to-the-Past-3.md

 - Rumor 2:  [If Link asks Deku tree about parents] mother had a strong relationship with faerie folk
 - Rumor 3:  Link's father didn't die in combat, may have succomb to dark forces; though some brave mortal men tried to stop / save him (Cas mother / father / family)
 - Romor 4:  Where is Link's mother?
 In bow?

-#### Locations:
-- Tristram (start):
-  - "Tristram / New Tristram was founded and built on the ruins of Old Tristram after the town's drakening and eventual distruction as well as the subesequent defeat of the Prime Evils.
-Originally, simply a collection of merchants looking to profit on adventures and travelers drawn by legends of riches, it slowly set down roots and became and established town."
-- Ensteig (check comparison to Hyrule w/ Josh):
-  - "This, mountainous forests blanket Entsteig, and it is a proud kingdom that has pledged its loyalties to the Zakarum fail.
-    However, faith in the light is mixed with paganistic beliefs, and its people belive the Sharval Wilds to be an enchanted place of fey spirits.
-    Goblins and dragons feature in Entsteig folklore."

 #### Encounters:
 - Kokiri Forest